 - What is the effect of my divorce on my estate plan?

 Act now to resolve your family law issue

-If you have additional questions, or if you’re ready to schedule a consultation with one of the top divorce law firms in Rockville, MD., call the Law Offices of Ellen L. Lee today at 240-552-6957 or contact us online.
-Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Columbia, Frederick, Annapolis, Bethesda, Montgomery County and the rest of Maryland.
+If you have additional questions, or if you’re ready to schedule a consultation with one of the top divorce law firms in Rockville, Maryland., call the Law Offices of Ellen L. Lee today at 240-552-6957 or contact us online.
+Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Montgomery County and throughout Maryland.
 We also have a satellite office in Bethesda.

 A: The time frame for a divorce in Maryland can be difficult to predict.
 You should be cautious of any attorney who promises to complete a divorce in a certain period of time.
 Many factors affect the length of a divorce, such as:

 - The degree to which you and your spouse agree on issues